liferay/liferay-docs/discover/deployment/articles-dxp/07-liferay-connected-services/01-lcs-preconfiguration.markdown

 ## Downloading the LCS Client App [](id=downloading-the-lcs-client-app)

-The LCS client app is part of @product@ bundles and autodeploys when the bundle starts.
-The LCS client app in the @product@ bundle, however, may be outdated.
+The LCS client app ships with @product@ bundles and autodeploys when the bundle starts.
+The version included, however, may be outdated.
 You should therefore download and install the latest version of the LCS client app.
 You can download the LCS client app
 [here in the Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/71774947).
 For instructions on using Marketplace to download and install apps, see